ernvk23/wg-lite-hop/README.md

 # Easy WireGuard VPN with Traefik and AdGuard Home

-This project sets up a WireGuard VPN server with a web UI for easy configuration, protected by Traefik as a reverse proxy with automatic Let's Encrypt SSL/TLS certificates.
+This project, inspired by and adapted from [wg-easy](https://github.com/wg-easy/wg-easy), sets up a WireGuard VPN server with a web UI for easy configuration, protected by Traefik as a reverse proxy with automatic Let's Encrypt SSL/TLS certificates.
 It also includes AdGuard Home for network-wide ad and tracker blocking.

 ## Prerequisites